TwiggyRJ/FableProject-Book/chapter1.md

 ## Authentication

 Like to gain access to all the features?
 Then you will need to log in or register.
-To get an account or to login then head to the **Settings Page**.
+To get an account or to log in then head to the **Settings Page**.

 On *Mobile* you can swipe right from the left hand side or on both systems you can click on the **Hamburger Menu Icon**.
+As well on *Mobile Devices* you can use the side menu as a *Trackpad* and drag down or up to select the menu item you want to open.

 Below is the **Desktop App:**